 As main policies to achieve these objectives, the government is planning to:

-The German Sustainable Business Council (DNGB) was founded in 2007 and is “one of the fastest-growing organizations with a civic and social impact in Germany.”
+The German Sustainable Business Council (DNGB) was founded in 2007 and is “one of the fastest-growing organisations with a civic and social impact in Germany.”
 They have one of the biggest networks in Europe with 1200 members, 3500 professionals, hundreds of volunteers, and many stakeholders, to build sustainable properties.
 There are 29 countries that DNGB certified projects.
 Their framework, created in 2018, features this climate action roadmap:

-Net0 emissions management platform helps companies measure their carbon footprint accurately to assist them in achieving their net zero goals.
 Book a demo today and discover how you can fight against climate change.

 Again, net zero is coming to a balance between emissions and those which have been removed from the atmosphere.
 Gross zero means stopping all emissions, period.